Vikrant4298/Business-Case-Target-SQL/README.md

-# Target-Business-Case-Study
+# Top E-Commerce Company

-This GitHub repository contains a business case study from Target, a retail company.
-The objective of this study is to assume that you are a data scientist at Target and are given a set of data to analyze, and provide insights and recommendations based on the analysis.
+This GitHub repository contains a business case study from an Top US Based E-Commerce Company , a retail company.
+The objective of this study is to assume that you are a data scientist at this company and are given a set of data to analyze, and provide insights and recommendations based on the analysis.
 The analysis is done using SQL and no other programming language is used.

 ## Data Description
 The dataset provided for this case study includes various features related to customer transactions, such as purchase history, demographics, and geographic location.
 The data has been pre-processed to remove any sensitive information, I can't provide the data as it is confidential.